jdconey/LeeWaveNet/README.md

 # LeeWaveNet
-Code and associated gubbins for lee wave detection and characterisation gubbins
+Code and associated gubbins for lee wave detection and characterisation model